-Born in Christiansted, St. Croix, Henry Cruz is one of 12 big-leaguers who entered the world in the U.S. Virgin Islands.
+Born in Christiansted, St. Croix, Henry Cruz is one of 13 big-leaguers (as of 2016) who entered the world in the U.S. Virgin Islands.
 But he is really a Puerto Rican.
 The reserve outfielder for parts of four seasons (1975-78) is the flip side of catcher Valmy Thomas.
 Valmy's mother bore him in a Santurce hospital and then immediately returned to their lifelong home, St. Croix.
 Conversely, the Cruz family was on that island until Henry was just two or three months old.
 They then returned to his father's roots in Fajardo, Puerto Rico's easternmost city.

 On February 27, 1952, Enrique Cruz and Francisca Acosta welcomed their newest child (they eventually had four boys and a girl).
 Henry already had an older brother named Enrique, so the parents gave him the English version of the name.
 Enrique Sr., an agricultural worker, had moved to St. Croix in the late 1940s seeking employment.
 Francisca had been living there for many years with her family, who originally came from the island of Vieques, east of Puerto Rico.

 Like most local youths in his day, Henry grew up playing baseball.
 He graduated from the Fajardo high school, Dr. Santiago Véve Calzada, in 1969.
 He then attended La Universidad Interamericana de Puerto Rico, which also has a campus in his hometown.
 The Los Angeles Dodgers signed the outfielder in 1970, but it was in the local amateur league where Cuban scout Corito Varona spotted the prospect.